sumraizahmad8/german-electricity-demand-forecasting/README.md

 | SARIMAX (+Temperature, conditional) | 883,644 | 749,962 | 8.43 |

 **Headline finding:** Seasonal Naive is a very strong benchmark for this series given its dominant annual seasonality.
 Only Random Forest matches it, largely because its feature importances show the 52-week load lag dominates its predictions (78% importance) — it has effectively re-derived the seasonal-naive heuristic.
 SARIMAX (with temperature) underperforms plain SARIMA, a result discussed in detail in the report (Section 5.4) — the covariate reinforces an incorrect seasonal-normality assumption during the COVID-19 period, when the actual demand shock was unrelated to temperature.

-Full methodology, justification of modelling choices, and critical discussion are in the [report](report/German_Electricity_Demand_Forecasting_Report.docx).

 ## Known Limitations